SAW-E vs TL-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

-South Africa Emerging Women will lock horns with Thailand Women in the 2nd match of Unofficial One-Day International Series.
-It will be played on 7th September at the Senwes Park in Potchefstroom.
+The fourth of five one-day matches between South Africa Emerging and Thailand Women will be contested tomorrow at Senwes Park in Potchefstroom.

-South Africa Emerging Women are fresh off a 5-0 series victory over Zimbabwe Women and did well to win the the first match against the Thai Women.
-The team managed to put up a decent total of 192 runs on the scoreboard and won the game by 45 runs.
+Following a 45-run setback in the first game, Thailand Women responded with a 68-run victory in the second game, followed by a 5-wicket victory in the preceding game.
+The visitors looked strong in both prior games, outplaying the hosts in nearly every department.

-Speaking of their opponents, Thailand Women were capable of bowling out the African Women in the first innings.
-However, they failed to chase the target which led to a 1-0 lead for their rivals.
-They will now be eyeing a chance to level the series with a win in this game.
+South Africa Women, on the other hand, won their first match comfortably but were defeated in consecutive matches.
+They will be hoping for a better show especially from the batters, and have no space for making the same mistakes if they want to keep the series alive.

 SAW-E vs TL-W Probable Playing 11 Today

-Andrie Steyn (C), Nicole de Klerk, Annerie Dercksen, Faye Tunnicliffe, Saarah Smith, Tebogo Macheke (WK), Delmo Tucker, Leah Jones, Khayakazi Mathe, Jane Winster, Nobulumko Baneti
+Andrie Steyn (c), Nicole de Klerk, Saarah Smith, Faye Tunnicliffe, Annerie Dercksen, Palesa Mapoo (wk), Delmi Tucker, Leah Jones, Jane Winster, Khayakazi Mathe, Nobulumko Baneti

 Thailand Women